pmcafo/pmcafo-Enhanced-Graph-Segmentation/README.md

 # Application of Graph segmentation algorithm for image segmentation.

-This algorithm for graph-segmentation was originally developed by Pedro F. Felzenszwalb
+This algorithm for graph-segmentation was originally developed by Pedro F. Felzenszwalb.
+I